nulib-oer/emps/text/100-social-networks.md

 If a subgraph is a connected graph---if every node is reachable from every other node---*and* there are no other nodes connected to the subgraph, then the subgraph is called a **connected component**.
 This means that a subgraph consisting of a single node---an isolate---is considered a connected component.
 Every graph has at least one connected component.

 A **disconnected graph** is one in which at least one node is not reachable via a path from at least one other node [@WassermanFaust1994].
 An equivalent definition describes a disconnected network as one in which at least one connected component is not reachable from another.
 This means that a disconnected graph has at least two connected components.
-The network shown below is a disconnected graph with three connected components.
+The network shown in figure 10.6 is a disconnected graph with three connected components.

 ![In the complete graph (left), each node is directly connected to all the other nodes; this graph is also a complete graph.
 In the connected graph in the center, each node is reachable from all other nodes in the graph.
 The disconnected graph (right) has three connected components; there is no way to get from some nodes to certain others](images/social-networks/11-6.png)